CONFERENCE | Overcoming London’s Barriers

 The impact of these barriers is significant.
 Lack of access to work, shops, schools and services can affect local economies, social connections, and physical and mental health.
 It is often vulnerable people who are most at risk.

-Future of London’s full-day conference on 21 June will bring together our cross-sector network to share practical approaches to overcoming the impacts of these barriers – approaches which can be applied individually or strategically across any city.
+Future of London’s full-day conference on 21 June brought together our cross-sector network to share practical approaches to overcoming the impacts of these barriers – approaches which can be applied individually or strategically across any city.
 The conference is part of our wider 2018 theme on Overcoming London’s Barriers.

 Speakers and Chairs